saadtony/ChemPy/README.md

 2. **teach** students the principles of programming using Python
 3. **educate** students in the art of computing and data analysis using Python

+These notebooks are *alive* - they are constantly being updated and improved.
+So please keep coming back for updates or simply clone the repository and keep it up to date.

+This material is released under the [MIT license](LICENSE).

 ## Viewing the Notebooks in This Repository:

 You can vew all my repositories here: